open-telemetry/otel-arrow/collector/processor/concurrentbatchprocessor/README.md

    until the request returns with success or an error status code.
 2. Maximim in-flight-bytes setting.
 This component measures the in-memory size of each request it admits to the pipeline and otherwise stalls requests until they timeout.
+This function is disabled by `max_in_flight_size_mib: 0`.
 3. Unlimited concurrency: this component will start as many goroutines as needed to send batches through the pipeline.